-The Company's amended and restated consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB").
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB").

-These amended and restated consolidated financial statements were authorized for issue by the Board of Directors on December 8, 2017.
+These consolidated financial statements were authorized for issue by the Board of Directors on February 23, 2017.